 Depression may also lead to problems for the larger jail population.
 People experiencing depression may have behavioral issues because the mental illness makes them irritable, aggressive, or withdrawn.
 These behaviors may result in conflicts with others or staff, creating tension and safety concerns.

-Depression also can undermine rehabilitation efforts because the person experiencing it doesn’t want to engage in educational, vocational, or therapy programs.
+Depression can also undermine rehabilitation efforts because the person experiencing it doesn’t want to engage in educational, vocational, or therapy programs.
 This lack of engagement hinders their personal growth and the overall effectiveness of the jail’s rehabilitation initiatives.

 How to Spot Depression in Your Jailed Loved One